Flatshare FAQ: Here’s what you should watch out

 So you finally have the go-ahead for the flat of your dreams?
 Congratulations!
 But before you pop the Prosecco, you have to sign the tenancy agreement.
 Usually landlords send a draft of the tenancy agreement in advance for you to look at.
 Make sure you read the terms and conditions carefully.
 If you’re still not sure, you can go to a free tenancy advice meeting and read through the agreement together.
 Annoying, but worth taking the time to do.

 Please note: If you want to set up a flatshare, then it’s probably not possible for everyone to become the main tenant.
 It’s best to choose one or two people who will take responsibility for the rent.
 They are then also responsible for making sure the rent is paid on time.
 If you set up a flatshare account, the finances will be clearer and more transparent.
+As stated in this article, you can browse your selection of available deals on smartphones and top brands and explore the service plans that best suit your needs.

 Internet, gas, electricity and insurance are in most cases not included in the tenancy agreement and are paid separately.
 The tenancy agreement only includes the actual room rental and running costs.